thchang/DeepSeekRL-Extended/README.md

 ## Motivation
 I wanted to recreate DeepSeek R1's  results at a smaller scale, focusing on understanding the core mechanics by implementing everything from scratch.
 So this is a repo that trains Qwen1.5B on the [grade school math dataset](https://github.com/openai/grade-school-math).

-This implementation heavily borrows from [Will Brown's excellent work](https://gist.github.com/willccbb/4676755236bb08cab5f4e54a0475d6fb) ([@willccbb](https://x.com/willccbb)), but restructures the code into a format optimized for learning and experimentation.
+This implementation heavily borrows from [Will Brown's  work](https://gist.github.com/willccbb/4676755236bb08cab5f4e54a0475d6fb) ([@willccbb](https://x.com/willccbb)), but restructures the code into a format optimized for learning and experimentation.

 The key difference in my implementation is computing the GRPO loss function directly rather than using external RL libraries, and reformatting into a multi script repo.